nthu-ga/stings-data/README.md

 Only central galaxies are included in this table.
 For central galaxies, many of the columns refer to properties of their host dark matter halo.

 > [!NOTE]
-> Many quantities in the underlying simulation and semi-analytic model are reported assuming a Hubble parameter $h=1$, and thus require correction to a lower value of $h$ for comparison to observations.
-In the data we provide here, all such quantities are reported assuming $h=0.704$.
+> Many quantities in the underlying simulation and semi-analytic model assume a Hubble parameter $h=1$, and thus require correction to a lower value of $h$ for comparison to observations.
+In the data we provide here, all such quantities have been rescaled to $h=0.704$.

 | Column | Unit | Description |
 | -- | -- | -- |